fnalways/Olares/docs/manual/olares/files/index.md

 * **Sync**: A library-based high-efficiency storage area providing file synchronization services.
 You can create multiple independent libraries, each serving as a separate file entry point (similar to an independent cloud drive).
 Ideal for storing files and data requiring frequent modifications, real-time cross-device synchronization, or team collaboration.
 * **Application**: Reserved for application-specific data.
 Primarily for development and debugging, not general file storage.
 * **Cloud storage**: Connected through [Integrations](../../larepass/integrations.md), including Google Drive, AWS S3, and Tencent Cloud Object Storage (COS).
 These allow you to link, access, and manage remote files directly from Olares.
+* **Share**: The centralized hub for managing all shared folders, including Internal shares, SMB shares, and Public shares, allowing you to monitor sharing status, adjust permissions, or cancel shares in one place.

 ---
 <div>